cgpvicto-2444332/assets-projet-final-appmobile/README.md

 ## ⚠️ Disclaimer

-All NHL and AHL team logos, names, and trademarks are the property of their respective owners.
+All NHL, AHL and other team logos, names, and trademarks are the property of their respective owners.

 These assets are used strictly for non-commercial and educational purposes.